Adam B. Lerner

-Adam B. Lerner is an American political scientist who is a senior lecturer and associate professor in politics and international relations, Department of Politics and International Relations, Royal Holloway, University of London, where he also serves as the Deputy Director of Royal Holloway's Centre for International Security (RHISC).
+Adam B. Lerner is an American political scientist who is an associate professor of international relations at the University of Massachusetts Lowell, where he serves as the director of the Bachelor of Liberal Arts (BLA) program.
 His field of research include the politics of victimhood, the political impact of group minds and collective trauma in international politics, and the intersection of international political theory and international history.

 Education

 Lerner studied history, political science, international relations, political theory and development studies.

 In 2013, he received BA in English with a minor in international relations, at the Cornell University.
 In 2016, Lerner received his Master of Philosophy at Centre for South Asian Studies, University of Cambridge.
 In 2020, he earned his PhD at the Department of Politics and International Studies, University of Cambridge.

 Career

-Lerner is associate professor and senior lecturer in Politics and International Relations at Royal Holloway, University of London.
+Lerner is associate professor and senior lecturer in politics and international relations at Royal Holloway, University of London.
 He serves as the Deputy Director of Royal Holloway's Centre for International Security (RHISC).
 His main area of research is collective trauma, political culture, political psychology, Indian economic history.

 He also served as a public scholar of the American Political Science Association (APSA), a Cambridge Trust Scholar, a Henry Luce Scholar.